hannesdatta/course-odcm/content/docs/modules/prep/_index.md

 ### 1) Install Python via Anaconda

 Please follow the installation guide for [Python via Anaconda](https://tilburgsciencehub.com/topics/Computer-Setup/software-installation/Python/python/).
+Already have Anaconda, but the installation has been done a while ago?
+Then please update Anaconda (execute `conda update --all` on your command prompt/terminal; see here for [details](https://www.anaconda.com/blog/keeping-anaconda-date)).

 <!-- was: https://tilburgsciencehub.com/get/python -->
 {{< button href="https://tilburgsciencehub.com/topics/Computer-Setup/software-installation/Python/python" >}}Start the installation now!{{< /button >}}